-From the Afterword: Scientists estimate the population of the Puerto Rican parrots was between one hundred thousand and one million birds on the main island of Puerto Rico and the nearby islands of Culebra, Vieques, and Mona in the late fifteenth century, when Christopher Columbus arrived in Puerto Rico in 1493.
+From the Afterword: Scientists estimate the population of Puerto Rican parrots was between one hundred thousand and one million birds on the main island of Puerto Rico and the nearby islands of Culebra, Vieques, and Mona in the late fifteenth century, when Christopher Columbus arrived in Puerto Rico in 1493.
 The history of the parrots is closely linked to the history of Puerto Rico.
 The parrots' numbers began to shrink in the nineteenth and twentieth centuries as their nesting trees were cut down for logging and farming.
 Puerto Rican parrots have been described as one of the ten most endangered birds in the world.

 The Puerto Rican Parrot Recovery Program (PRPRP) is dedicated to conserving, protecting, and managing both wild and captive populations of the parrot so that its status will be changed from endangered to threatened.
-Begun in 1968, the PRPRP is a cooperative effort between the U.S. Fish & Wildlife Service, the U.S. Forest Service, the Puerto Rico Department of Natural and Environmental Resources, and the U.S. Geological Survey.
+Begun in 1968, the PRPRP is a cooperative effort between the US Fish & Wildlife Service, the US Forest Service, the Puerto Rico Department of Natural and Environmental Resources, and the US Geological Survey.

 Survival rates of the parrots grow with each release.
 As of 2012, there were about 150 birds in each of the two aviaries and between 60 and 95 birds in the wild in El Yunque and Río Abajo Forest combined.
+The 2013 breeding season produced a record of approximately 100 fledglings in the wild and the two aviaries.

 Deforestation: The clearing of trees is most often the result of farmers or ranchers cutting down trees to make room for growing crops or raising livestock.
 Logging and urban sprawl are also causes of deforestation.
 According to the National Geographic, millions of animal species have lost habitat to deforestation.
-The solution to stopping deforestation has been difficult to establish and enforce because of the competing socioeconomic interests of communities and developing countries where the forests are located (http://environment.nationalgeographic.com/environm ent/global-warming/deforestation-overview/).
-In addition to loss of habitat for plant and animal species, deforestation contributes to carbon emissions, soil erosion, and disrupted water cycles (www.livescience.com/27692-deforestation.html).

-For vivid photography and in-depth information on deforestation as a threat to animals, explore the World Wildlife Fund website
+The solution to stopping deforestation has been difficult to establish and enforce because of the competing socioeconomic interests of communities and developing countries where the forests are located.
+In addition to loss of habitat for plant and animal species, deforestation contributes to carbon emissions, soil erosion, and disrupted water cycles (LiveScience).
+For vivid photography and in-depth information on deforestation as a threat to animals, explore the World Wildlife Fund website.